Performers, Creators, Credits

 Act IV: At the beginning of act 4, Time, personified as a character, explains that sixteen years have passed since the exile of the infant.
 He mentions that Leontes mourns the loss of his wife and children.

-Act V: Camillo, still anxious to see his homeland, helps Florizel and Perdita escape and travel to Sicily.
-They are followed by the shepherds, who in turn are pursued by Polixenes and Camillo.
+Act V: Lord Camillo, still anxious to see his homeland, helps Florizel and Perdita escape and travel to Sicily.
+They are followed by the old shepherd, who in turn is pursued Polixenes.
 At Leontes's court, Florizel introduces himself and his beloved as ambassadors on behalf of his father.
 Leontes, still in mourning over his actions, welcomes the son of his former friend and his new wife.
-Polixenes and Camillo soon arrive, explaining Florizel's escape.
+Polixenes soon arrives, explaining Florizel's escape.
+Leontes discovers that Perdita is his long-lost banished daughter.
+With Perdita now a suitable companion for Florizel, everyone is reunited, and Leontes and Polixenes mend their past.
+As the play concludes, Paulina reveals a newly completed statue of Hermione.
+Everyone, especially Leontes, remarks at how beautiful and realistic the statue looks.
+Upon Paulina's direction, music sounds, and the statue comes to life.
+Florizel and Perdita are betrothed, Leontes and his Queen are restored to one another and, as a reward for her care, Paulina is given Camillo to be her new husband.

 Synopsis and overview credit to the Shakespeare Birthplace Trust.